-As a Ph.D.
-Candidate in Educational Psychology and Educational Technology, I work on the intersections of literacies, media, and science.
+As a teacher-researcher (post-doc) in the School of Education at Iowa State University, I work on the intersections of literacies, media, and science.
 I am passionate about what it means to be literate in a world submerged in media and technology, and how do disciplines, like science and humanities, complement each other.
 My research interests revolve around questions that often fall under the realms of multiliteracies, new literacies, media literacy, scientific literacy, trans-disciplinary thinking, creativity, and so on.

-Irrespective of what questions I am working on, I acknowledge the role of multiple modes of meaning-making and representation in our learning environments.
-This, of course, comes with several implications for instruction, assessment, student engagement, acknowledgement of students’ out-of-school literacies, acknowledgement of students’ multimodal literacies, and so on.
+Irrespective of what questions I am working on, I acknowledge multiple ways of being, knowing, and doing, and the role of multiple modes of meaning-making and representation in our learning environments.
+This, of course, comes with several implications for instruction, assessment, student engagement, acknowledgment of students’ out-of-school literacies, acknowledgment of students’ multimodal literacies, and so on.
 Above all, acknowledging multiple ways of making and representing meaning opens doors for multiple, more inclusive, and just ways to understanding what it means to be literate.

 Here is a quick peek into what I am working on these days: